pmcteixeira/book-notes/videos/dependency_injection_with_dagger_2_jake_wharton.markdown

 #### Implementation of scopes

 Components are the way we get concrete scopes in Dagger 2\.
 To illustrate this we'll break up our component.
-We have two modules, and each module kind have different responsibilities.
+We have two modules, and each module have different responsibilities.

 ```java
 @Singleton